If you’re a tinkerer, maker, engineer, roboticist, or worse, we totally understand.

 A color vision system and fast battery charger was added to the XRC and further customized to meet the needs of Botball.org, making it the Xport Botball Controller (XBC).
 The XBC has been used by tens of thousands of middle school and high school students.
 (Botball is a nonprofit that promotes STEM activities, including an amazing robot competition for middle school and high school students.)

 Qwerk was a Linux-based robot controller and the main component in the Telepresence Robotics Kit (TeRK).
 It was partnership between Charmed Labs and the CMU Create lab and funded by Intel and Google.
 Its purpose was to help more students consider a career in computer science.
 “Plug in some motors, a webcam, and a battery.
-Turn it on, and fire up a web browser, then become ‘telepresent’ through your robot from anywhere.”
+Turn it on, and fire up a web browser, then become ‘telepresent’ through the robot you just put together, from anywhere.”

 Working closely with Innovation First Inc., the creators of the VEX line of robot products, we helped design the Linux-based VEXpro robot controller for advanced robotics projects.
 The VEXpro was based on the Qwerk design and added more I/O and an LCD display.